 Q. Is the the GRE required for application to the coterm program?

-A. Yes, as of the 2018-19 academic year, the GRE is required for all coterm MA applications.
-There is no minimum score.
+A. No, the GRE is not required for coterm MA applications.

 Q. Is there a fee to apply for the coterminal degree in Public Policy?

 A. There is no cost to apply, but if you are accepted and begin the M.A. degree, a $125 processing fee will be assessed by the University Registrar in order to add your graduate career in Axess.

 Q. Is the coterminal degree program open to students currently majoring in Public Policy?